PieterVO/EvohomeTemperatureSite/README.md

 That's it.
 Have fun!

-TIP: You can click on the names in the graph, then you can see them different graph apart
+TIP: You can click on the names in the graph, then you can see the different graphs separately